 • Badge 8 (profit-seeking motive).
 Overlaps with badge 6 in practice.
 The two are sometimes presented as a single combined badge in older case-law summaries; Marson v Morton presents them as separate items.

-The defensive approach to the badges in an enquiry follows a recognisable pattern.
-The taxpayer's working position is set by the contemporaneous documentary record; HMRC's working position is set by the cumulative weighting of the badges; the dispute resolves where the badges produce a clear majority position or where individual badges are decisive on the specific facts.
-Reconstructive evidence built after the enquiry letter lands carries less weight than contemporaneous records.
+Defending the badges in an enquiry follows a recognisable shape.
+Your working position is set by your contemporaneous documentary record; HMRC's is set by the cumulative weighting of the badges; the dispute resolves where the badges produce a clear majority or where individual badges are decisive on the specific facts.
+Evidence reconstructed after the enquiry letter lands carries far less weight than records made at the time, which is why the paperwork you keep at acquisition often matters more than anything you can assemble later.

 The post-FA-2016 FTT jurisprudence

-The First-tier Tribunal cases on Part 8ZB and Part 9A in the years since 2016 are still building.
-The early jurisprudence has confirmed several structural points that sessions writing on the regime should keep in view.
+The First-tier Tribunal cases on Part 8ZB and Part 9A in the years since 2016 are still building, but the early decisions have confirmed several points worth keeping in view.

 First, the tribunal has confirmed that the disjunctive "main purpose, or one of the main purposes" wording is materially wider than the cumulative-badges weighting.
-Cases where the taxpayer's badges weighted in favour of investment but where the contemporaneous documentary record showed a clear secondary profit-on-disposal motive have produced trading-side outcomes under the statutory test.
+Where the badges weighted in favour of investment but the contemporaneous documentary record showed a clear secondary profit-on-disposal motive, the statutory test has produced trading-side outcomes.

 Second, the tribunal has applied the section 356OB(2) and section 517B(2) chargeable-person rule alongside the section 356OB(8) and section 517B(8) six-month window to capture associated-person activity at the relevant points.
 The chargeable-person scope reaches further than the disposing person alone; the associated-person window catches activity in the six months after disposal.